 You can click on eyes and on rectangles to show hidden parts of the error trace (Fig. 1.24-Fig. 1.25).
 Then you can hide them back if they are out of your interest.
 The difference between eyes and rectangles is that functions with eyes have either notes (Fig. 1.26) or warnings (Fig. 1.27) at some point of their execution, perhaps, within called functions.
-Notes describe important actions in models.
+Notes describe important actions in models as well as those places in source files that are related to reported requirement violations from the standpoint of the verification tool.
 Warnings represent places where Klever detects violations of checked requirements.